inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

   POSTGRES_HOST: hostname
   POSTGRES_PORT: 5432
 ```
+ADDING A CUSTOM CONNECTION PROFILE TO IO_CONFIG.YAML <br>
-You can also specify custom connection profiles in the io_config.yaml file.
-For example, it can be useful to define a different Postgres connection profile for the dev environments.
+You can specify custom connection profiles in the io_config.yaml file.
+For example, it can be useful to define a Postgres connection for the development environment that is different than live.

-To do this, create a `dev:` profil, copy the the block above into that profile, and replaced the values with environment variables using [Jinja Templating](https://realpython.com/primer-on-jinja-templating/).
-In specific, use double curly brackets with the env.var syntax.
+To do this, create a `dev:` profile, copy the the block above into that profile.
+We will pass in environmental variables from the .env file using [Jinja Templating](https://realpython.com/primer-on-jinja-templating/).
+In specific, using double curly brackets with the env.var syntax.

-Dev profile with postgres configuration parameters that are being pulled in from docker, which is where we are defining the postres instance.
+THE CUSTOM DEV POSTGRES CONNECTION DEFINED IN IO_CONFIG.YAML<br>
 ```yaml
 dev:
   POSTGRES_CONNECT_TIMEOUT: 10